grafana/k6-docs/src/data/markdown/docs/02 javascript api/02 k6/random-seed.md

 ---
 title: 'randomSeed( int )'
 description: 'Set seed to get a reproducible pseudo-random number using `Math.random`.'
+excerpt: 'Set seed to get a reproducible pseudo-random number using `Math.random`.'
 ---

 Set seed to get a reproducible pseudo-random number using `Math.random`.